-Each state implements these new regulations differently, so your home state can make a big difference in where to go when pregnant without health insurance.
+Each state implements these new regulations differently, so your home state can make a big difference in where to go when pregnant without insurance.
 Consider every option now available.

-- Options for direct coverage
+- Options for traditional healthcare

-- Options for income replacement
+- Alternatives for income replacement

-- Options for cost savings
+- Opportunities for cost savings

-Coverage Options when Pregnant without Insurance
+Medical Care Options when Pregnant without Insurance

 Group Health Insurance

-Medicaid is a state and federal program that pays for some health services for certain low-income pregnant women, and children.
-Each state has differing income limits, and guidelines for who qualifies.
+If you are pregnant without health insurance, Medicaid may be your best option.
+It is a state and federal program that pays for health services for low-income pregnant women, and children.
+Each state has differing income limits and guidelines for who qualifies.
 The average income limit is around $30,000 per year.

-Getting accepted by Medicaid is your hardest step.
+Acceptance by Medicaid is your hardest step.
 Call the human resources department or social services in your county, and explain that you are calling for a Medicaid for pregnant women application.
 Once qualified you should then find a doctor who accepts Medicaid patients.

-Lost income can become a problem if you experience complications and miss work for an extended time before your delivery and while on maternity leave.
+If you are pregnant without disability insurance, lost income can become a problem if you experience complications and miss work for an extended time before your delivery and while on maternity leave.
 Postpartum problems may delay a return to work.

 Paid Family Leave

-The passage of the American Recovery and Reinvestment Act provided state level incentives for “modernization” of unemployment compensation to include “compelling family reasons”.
-Twenty two states accepted these incentives and expanded their programs.
+The passage of the American Recovery and Reinvestment Act provided state-level incentives for “modernization” of unemployment compensation to include “compelling family reasons.”
+Twenty-two states accepted these incentives and expanded their programs.

-Cost Saving Options when Pregnant without Insurance
+Cost Saving Opportunities when Pregnant without Insurance

-You may be facing some extra medical bills.
-Your un-reimbursed medical expenses for prenatal care, your hospital admission, testing, and monitoring may be tax deductible.
-Use pre-tax dollars rather than after-tax dollars to pay for these costs with your Flexible Spending Account (FSA).
+- Use a Flexible Spending Account to pay for these expenses using pre-tax dollars rather than after-tax dollars.
 You may cut your costs by 1/3 or more for many of your costs of carrying and delivering your baby.

-Many faith based organizations exist to provide support and education services for women with unplanned pregnancies.
+Many faith-based organizations exist to provide support and education services for women with unplanned pregnancies.
 Their mission may be to provide alternatives to abortion.
-Many centers provide free or low cost ultrasounds to confirm a pregnancy.
+Many centers provide free or low-cost ultrasounds to confirm a pregnancy.